Decision date

 Case Summary

-The claimant sought reconsideration of a dismissal judgment issued when she withdrew her unauthorised deduction from wages complaint at a preliminary hearing on 9-10 June 2025.
-The application was made substantially out of time on 11 November 2025.
-The tribunal refused the reconsideration application, finding no reasonable prospect of the original decision being varied or revoked and no basis in the interests of justice to set it aside.
+The claimant sought reconsideration of a judgment dismissing her unauthorised deduction from wages complaint, which had been withdrawn orally at a preliminary hearing on 9-10 June 2025.
+Employment Judge Wilson refused the reconsideration application as it was made well outside the 14-day time limit and there was no reasonable prospect of the original decision being varied or revoked.

 Why this outcome?